ArthurPieri/arthurpieri.github.io/content/Agile culture and Growth.md

 ---
-title: "Agile culture and Growth"
+title: Agile culture and Growth
-author: "Arthur Pieri"
+author: Arthur Pieri
 categories:
   - agile
 tags:
   - agile
   - agile-foundations
+keywords:
+  - agile
+  - agile-foundations
+  - agile culture
 ---
-#agile #agile-foundations

 # Agile culture and Growth

 One of the main benefits of the Agile culture is that it allows us to keep on learning.
 Keep trying to improve and not be afraid of possible mistakes (knowing that a mistake is a good improvement opportunity